One Gateway Center, Suite 2500Newark, NJ 07102

 To qualify for TN-1 status under NAFTA as a scientific technician or scientific technologist, an applicant must provide probative evidence that he or she possesses:

-(b) the ability to solve practical problems in any of those disciplines or the ability to apply principles of any of those disciplines to basic or applied research
+(b) the ability to solve practical problems in any of those disciplines or the ability to apply principles of any of those disciplines to basic or applied research.

-In this regard, the work of the scientific technician or scientific technologist must be managed, coordinated and reviewed by the supervising professional and the applicant’s work must provide input into the supervising professional’s own work.
+The regulations also require that the scientific technician or scientific technologist work in direct support of a degreed or licensed professional (“qualifying supervisory professional”) in one of the foregoing enumerated disciplines.
+In this regard, the duties of the scientific technician or scientific technologist must be interrelated with those of the qualifying supervisory professional.
+In other words, such duties must be managed, coordinated, and reviewed by the qualifying supervising professional and the applicant’s duties must provide input and overall support into the qualifying supervising professional’s own work.

 Finally, in accordance with a State Department memo issued in January 2008, the functions of a scientific technician or scientific technologist should be consistent with those of a scientific or engineering technician as set forth in the U.S. Department of Labor’s (DOL) Occupational Outlook Handbook.